adamlocker/my-wee-blog/_posts/sounds-of-2019.md

 They made a part three!
 How about making a fifth album lads?
 None of us will be here forever.

 ### 22. [Better - People Club](https://www.youtube.com/watch?v=aEjOeLKqzcg)
 Another random Shazam from the radio.
 Probably 6 Music but not certain.
-I'm not 100% sure I like the rest of their output, and no album in sight but I like this one even if the cover gives me the heebie-jeebies.
+I'm not 100% sure I like the rest of their output, and no album in sight but I like this one even if the cover art gives me the heebie-jeebies.

 ### 23. [Swing Shut - Rozi Plain](https://www.youtube.com/watch?v=OZfcZ5m1bKU)
 One of the finest complete works this year.
 If you only listen to one full album from this list, please make it this one.
 Dan tweeted about this one I remember.
 So that platform isn't entirely dreadful.